 Regardless of the method of hearing test, the first thing to do is to check the patency of the ear canals.
 Why is it so important?
 Well, in the case of many tests, even a small obstruction affects the correctness of the test results.
 If there is fluid in the ear canals, it must be thoroughly cleaned before the test.

-During the subjective examination, the patient wears special headphones, signaling to the examiner whether the sounds emitted are audible by him.
-If so, to what extent.
+During the subjective examination, the patient wears special headphones, signalling to the examiner whether the sounds emitted are audible by him.
+If so, to what extent?

 After the tests, special recommendations will also be given as to what is to be done to protect the hearing from damage.
 It is a sense that is very important for every human being, so you should take care of it with the greatest care.

 Ellen Diamond did her degree in psychology at the University of Hertfordshire.
 She is interested in mental health, wellness, and lifestyle.

 The articles we publish on Psychreg are here to educate and inform.
 They’re not meant to take the place of expert advice.
 So if you’re looking for professional help, don’t delay or ignore it because of what you’ve read here.
 Check our full disclaimer.